Help us improve your experience.

 To halt an SRX Series Firewall immediately:

-1. In the J-Web user interface, select Device Administration>Software Management>Reboot.
+1. In the J-Web UI, select Device Administration>Software Management>Reboot.

 2. Select Halt Immediately.
-After the software stops, you can access the firewall through the console port only.
+After the firewall stops, you can access the firewall through the console port only.

 3. Click Schedule.
-The J-Web user interface requests confirmation to halt.
+The J-Web UI displays a request to confirm the halt.

 4. Click OK to confirm the operation.
 If the firewall halts, all software processes stop and you can access the firewall through the console port only.
 Reboot the firewall by pressing any key on the keyboard.

-5. Click OK to check your configuration and save it as a candidate configuration.
+5. Click OK to check your configuration and save your changes as a candidate configuration.

-6. If you are done configuring the device, click Commit Options>Commit.
+6. If the system halt is successful, click Commit Options>Commit.

 Results